Cjones90/HerokuGitStatus/README.md

 Are you up to date?
 Compare your github master commits to your latest heroku deployment.

 # Settings
+* Currently designed to be run in the terminal
 * npm i
 * Edit heroku-compare.js to desired settings illustrated below.
 * node hero*.js